Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

    The processor is currently sitting at the beginning of `main()` with program execution suspended at line `0000000000000cf0`.
 You can confirm this information in the Disassembly view, which shows the assembly-level program execution also suspended at
    `0000000000000cf0`.

-   .. note:: If the Disassembly view is not visible, select **Window→Show View→ Disassembly**.
+   .. note:: If the Disassembly view is not visible, select **View → Disassembly View**.

 3. The helloworld.c window also shows execution suspended at the first executable line of C code.
 Select the **Registers** view to confirm that the program counter, pc register, contains `0000000000000cf0`.

-   .. note:: If the Registers window is not visible, select **Window → Show View → Registers**.
+   .. note:: If the Registers window is not visible, select **View → Register Inspector**.

 4. Double-click in the margin of the **helloworld.c** window next to the line of code that reads print (“Hello World”);.
 This sets a breakpoint at the `printf` command.
 To confirm the breakpoint, review the Breakpoints window.

-   .. note:: If the Breakpoints window is not visible, select **Window → Show View → Breakpoints**.
+   .. note:: Breakpoints can be viewed in the debug view.

 5. Select **Run → Step Into (F5)** to step into the `init_platform()` routine.